-I sometimes find myself wondering how the world of science fiction TV might differ if some these shows had not fallen to the chopping block of cancellation as early they did.
+I sometimes find myself wondering how the world of science fiction TV might differ if some of these shows had not fallen to the chopping block of cancellation as early they did.
 These series listed are in no particular order, except maybe Firefly the legendary Joss Whedon series struck down before its time which I have saved for the final spot of honor

-Birds of Prey (WB – 2002-2003): This brief attempt at a Batman spin-off series had some good qualities and some not so much.
+Birds of Prey (WB – 2002-2003): This brief attempt at a Batman spin-off series had some excellent qualities and some not so much.
 Loosely based on the DC Comics series of the same name.
 The series takes place in a Gotham City abandoned by Batman.
 A trio of women all with ties to Batman takes over the fight against crime.
 The series started out strong, but interest in it quickly plummeted leading to its cancellation after 13 episodes.
 In my view, this series never came close to achieving its potential for several reasons.

 Seven Days (or 7 Days) (UPN -1998-2001): This series was about a secret branch of the United States’ National Security Agency which has developed a time-traveling device based upon alien technology found at Roswell.
 As the opening of the show says, the Chronosphere, or Backstep Sphere, sends “one human being back in time seven days” to avert disasters.
 The show’s name refers to the fact that the Backstep Project can only ‘backstep’ seven days because of limitations imposed by the fuel source and its reactor.
 As the fuel source is limited, there is a strict mandate that they only Backstep for events relating to “National Security” The ‘backstep’ team and their equipment are in a base called Never Never Land, which is in a secret location somewhere in the desert of Nevada.

-This series was moderately entertaining and enjoyable mostly due to its leading man John LaPaglia whose portrayal of manchild Frank Parker the time sphere’s pilot was pretty amusing and easy to relate to because of how the show managed to humanize the character.
+This series was moderately entertaining and enjoyable mostly due to its leading man John LaPaglia whose portrayal of manchild Frank Parker, the time sphere’s pilot was pretty amusing and easy to relate to because of how the show managed to humanize the character.

 The Invisible Man (Sci-Fi Channel – 2000-2002): The title of this series is pretty self-explanatory.
 The plot involves a thief whose brother is a scientist that develops a synthetic gland that gives anyone with it the ability to become invisible.
 Naturally, the thief ends up with the gland inside him.
 Of course, there’s a drawback: use of the organ for too long can make you violently psychotic.
 The Invisible Man was another series that owed a lot of its appeal to its leading man, Vincent Ventresca.
 I-Man, (the show’s nickname in season 2), portrayed its narrative in a tongue-in-cheek manner trying to balance being amusing with the more dramatic spy-fi elements of the show.

-Threshold (CBS – 2005-2008): Signs of alien activity spurred the creation of a team of geniuses, each a specialist in their field by an unnamed secret branch of the government.
+Threshold (CBS – 2005-2008): Signs of alien activity spurred the creation of a team of geniuses, each a specialist in their field, by an unnamed secret branch of the government.
 Although there were lots of indications that aliens were planning to invade and attack that’s where it ended.
 Threshold never went past the point of innuendo by the not-so-clever aliens.
 Every time they would try a new approach to doing their evil deeds the human team would swoop in and nip it in the bud.
 Threshold boasted an all-star cast that included Carla Gugino, Peter Dinklage, Brent Spiner, Charles S. Dutton, and Rob Benedict.
 Very melodramatic stuff that sometimes worked and succeeded in being engaging.

-Dark Angel (Fox – 2000-2002): I am not sure if there is a sub-genre of grunge fiction if there is this series more than qualifies.
+Dark Angel (Fox – 2000-2002): I am not sure if there is a sub-genre of grunge fiction, but if there is this series more than qualifies.
 Set in a future Seattle under martial law it attempted to capture the zeitgeist of the times and incorporate it into the show.
 Of course, this only succeeds in dating the production more with an indelible time stamp that’s impossible to escape All that youthful rebellion and style ends up being a distraction from the handful of ideas used as the basis of the narrative’s events.
 Things like a futuristic cyberpunk plot about overthrowing a fascist state, genetic manipulation, government conspiracy and secret experimentation on human children.
 The cast featured a young Jessica Alba and Jensen Ackles.
 Dark Angel managed to be a little daring; it was the first show I can remember that featured an openly gay character.
 It was a pretty good series that at times verged on greatness.

 Crusade (TNT – 1999): This spin-off of Babylon 5 takes place five years after the events of that series.
 It involves an alien race the Drakh releasing a deadly nano-virus on earth.
 After the attack, the starship Excalibur and its crew are sent out into the universe for anything that might serve as the cure or a way to stop the deadly disease.
 The show seemed like a good bet for more outer space adventure.
 Being a fan of Babylon 5, I wanted to like this show, but it never succeeded in getting me engaged.

 Now and Again (CBS – 1999-2000): I enjoyed this series that revisited the whole Six Milion Dollar Man idea brought up to date for 1999.
 It had the potential to be a great series, but the writing served to squandered an opportunity for what could have been a great series.
-Scripts that stubbornly ignored the science fiction aspects of the series and insisted on dwelling on the sappier emotional aspects of the story.
+Scripts that stubbornly ignored the science fiction aspects of the series and insisted on dwelling on the sappier emotional elements of the story.
 Now and Again was about a middle-aged insurance salesman who dies and gets resurrected through technology.
 Dennis Haysbert is excellent as the very strict and very stern Dr. Theodore Morris the scientist in charge of the experiment that creates a Superman.
 His dialogue alone made his series worth watching.
 It was highly amusing at times.
 The show’s depiction of the subject of the experiment Michael Wiseman (John Goodman/ Eric Close)was another thing that added to the series appeal.
 The experiment transformed him into a Superman with abilities far beyond those of Steve Austin and the way the series depicted it seemed natural in comparison to that other series.
 The effortless way he used his skills was enjoyable and fun to see.

 Farscape (Syfy 1999-2003): The story of John Crichton’s bizarre adventures down the rabbit hole after accidentally passing through a wormhole.
-A well-liked interesting series for sure.
-Farscape is an Australian-American science fiction television series, produced originally for the Nine Network.
+A well-liked exciting series for sure.
+Farscape is an Australian-American science fiction television series, produced initially for the Nine Network.
 Conceived by Rockne S. O’Bannon and produced by The Jim Henson Company and Hallmark Entertainment.
 This production had the unique quality of having puppets as part of the regular cast.
 The Jim Henson Company was responsible for the various alien makeup and prosthetics, and two regular characters (the animatronic puppets Rygel and Pilot) are entirely Creature Shop creations.

 Terra Nova (Fox – 2011): Imagine the world has gotten too toxic for people to live on it anymore and there’s a chance for you and your family to escape certain doom.
 The catch is the trip one way, and it takes you so far back into the past its the age of the dinosaurs.
 That’s the premise of Terra Nova.
-It’s an adventure of a lifetime, and it’s a harsh and dangerous environment, but at least you get to live, and your chances of survival are better than the corrupted world of the future.
+It’s an adventure of a lifetime, and it’s a harsh and dangerous environment, but at least you get to live, and your chances of survival are better than the toxic world of the future.
 Terra Nova is another show that appeared on the infamous Fox network that a lot of fans thought got canceled prematurely.
 It had gained some popularity before getting axed, and there was an outcry from people that liked the show.